 A Clear Goal

-Before you shoot a single frame of video, you need to decide what the goal you’re shooting for is.
+Before you shoot a single frame of video, you need to decide on the goal you’re shooting for.
 Do you want to raise awareness to a specific issue?
 Do you want to solicit donations?
 Are you looking to draw people in who might benefit from a service you offer?
-Whatever it is, you should set that goal first because it will determine what you do from then on out as you make your video, and it will allow you to track how well your video is doing based on the stated goal.
+All of the above?
+Whatever the objective, you should crystalize it first because it will determine what you do from then on out as you make your video, and it will allow you to track how well your video is doing based on the initial goal.

 A Intro That Hooks

 A good way to draw people in is to point out a problem or source of pain that they may be dealing with or familiar with.
 You can do this with a compelling image or through text.
-Just remember that you have to nail this part or the rest of the video will be wasted.
+Just remember that it’s important to nail this part of the video, so make it good!

-Keep in mind that it’s not just the visuals that tell the story, but the music must be considered too.
-Look to Hollywood films for inspiration in how to use music to make someone feel particular emotions.
+Keep in mind that it’s not just the visuals that tell the story, but the music and sound must be considered too.
+Look to mainstream films for inspiration in how to use music to make someone feel particular emotions.

 The most important thing to remember is to make the story about someone else rather than yourself.
 If you make the story all about you, people will see through that as PR or advertising.
 When you make the story about other people — people who are experiencing pain, joy, grief or other real human emotions — it makes your video more authentic and fosters good will from your audience.